Kafalur/Kafalurs-Auto-Boss/README.md

 Kafalur's Auto Boss is a Lua script designed to automate boss farming in D4.

 ## Features
-Automatic boss dungeon navigation and exploration Combat management for bosses and monsters
+- Automatic boss dungeon navigation and exploration
+- Combat management for bosses and monsters
-Inventory management (salvaging, selling)
+- Inventory management (salvaging, selling)
-Customizable loot modes
+- Customizable loot modes
-Stuck detection and recovery
+- Stuck detection and recovery
-Task-based execution system
+ -Task-based execution system
-GUI for easy configuration
+- GUI for easy configuration

 ## Usage
-Move to the Bosslair which you want to farm.
+- Move to the Bosslair which you want to farm.
-Enable the bot using the main toggle in the GUI.
+ -Enable the bot using the main toggle in the GUI.

 ## Configure settings:
-Loot Mode: Choose between Nothing, Sell, Salvage, or Stash.**
+- Loot Mode: Choose between Nothing, Sell, Salvage, or Stash.**
-GA Counter: Set the number of Greater Affixes (GA) items to keep when Salvaging.
+- GA Counter: Set the number of Greater Affixes (GA) items to keep when Salvaging.

 ## How It Works
 1. The main script initializes and updates local variables.